inflearn logo

 • A PM is someone who provides value by solving customer problems and creates business value for our company.

-7. Growing Your Product: Product Growth
+7. Growing the Product: Product Growth

 8. Collaboration